kubernetes/minikube/site/content/en/docs/Concepts/principles.en.md

 The primary goal of minikube is to make it simple to run Kubernetes locally, for day-to-day development workflows and learning purposes.
 Here are the guiding principles for minikube, in rough priority order:

-1. User-friendly and accessible
-2. Inclusive and community-driven
+1. Inclusive and community-driven
-3. Cross-platform
+1. User-friendly
-4. Support all Kubernetes features
+1. Support all Kubernetes features
-5. High-fidelity
-6. Compatible with all supported Kubernetes releases
-7. Support for all Kubernetes-friendly container runtimes
-8. Stable and easy to debug
+1. Cross-platform
+1. Reliable
+1. High Performance
+1. Developer Focused

 Here are some specific minikube features that align with our goal: